jamesnyakush/ESS/README.md

       * Request for More information.
       * View Direct reportee charts.

-  6. Time and Labour management.

-  Employees can fill the timesheet from the app.
+  6. Time and Labour management: Employees can fill the timesheet from the app.

   7. Learning and Training.